-The following chart shows the overall trend in gross profit margins for the past three (3) full financial years from 2018 to 2020 and including the nine months ending September 2021.
+The following chart shows the overall trend in gross profit margins for the past three (3) full financial years from 2019 to 2021.

-The Company has reported high gross profit margins over the past three (3) years, averaging 69.6% and ranging from a low of 65.7% in 2019 to a high of 74.7% in 2020.
+The Company has reported high gross profit margins over the past three (3) years, averaging 69.4% and ranging from a low of 65.7% in 2019 to a high of 74.7% in 2020.
 The Company's gross profit margins are high in contrast to non-renewable electricity generators that incur direct fuel costs.
-The most significant component of the cost of electricity sales for the Company is the depreciation of the solar power plant itself, accounting for, on average, 83.2% of the total cost of electricity sold.
-The balance of the direct costs of sales for the Company are from operating and maintenance fees which have increased from ₱13.6mn in 2018 to ₱18.7mn in 2020.
+The most significant component of the cost of electricity sales for the Company is the depreciation of the solar power plant itself, accounting for, on average, 83.0% of the total cost of electricity sold.
+The balance of the direct costs of sales for the Company are from operating and maintenance fees.